Hey again,

 Breathe out.

-All you're doing wonderfully.
+You're doing wonderfully.

 Go ahead and relax.

-Take a moment to reset,
+Take a moment to reset.

 Recompose.